 • a current City of West Melbourne resident who is a United States Armed Forces active duty or honorably discharged service member; or

-• the immediate family member of a current City of West Melbourne resident who died in the line of duty (immediate family members include wife or husband, son or daughter, mother or father, or grandson or granddaughter).
+• a deceased veteran who is the immediate family member of a current City of West Melbourne resident, and who had close ties to the City.
+Immediate family members include wife or husband, son or daughter, mother or father, or grandson or granddaughter.

-Qualified nominees will be selected on a first come, first serve basis.
-In order to have a banner included in the 2021 Veteran’s Day display, the nomination must be received by July 30.
+Qualified nominees will be selected on a first come, first served basis.
+In order to have a banner included in the 2023 Veterans Day display, the nomination must be received by September 8.

 There is no cost to apply to the Hometown Heroes program.
-If you have questions about the nomination form, qualifications, or the program, please contact the West Melbourne City Attorney’s Office at (321) 837-7772.
+If you have questions about the nomination form, qualifications, or the program, please contact the West Melbourne City Administration Department at (321) 837-7771.

-Please submit the following items to City Attorney’s Office, City Hall, 2240 Minton Road, West Melbourne, FL 32904, via the link below, or email to email@example.com:
+Please submit the following items by mail or hand delivery to the City Administration Department, City Hall, 2240 Minton Road, West Melbourne, FL 32904, or by email to firstname.lastname@example.org: